nccoutinho/DashKick_Analytics/README.md

 # DashKick Analytics Package

-The `dashkick_analytics` package is a robust tool designed for streamlined soccer team management, player performance evaluation, and strategic decision-making.
+The `dashkickAnalytics` package is a robust tool designed for streamlined soccer team management, player performance evaluation, and strategic decision-making.
 Leveraging advanced analytics and intuitive visualizations, this package provides users with a comprehensive platform.

 ## Overview